Chapter Three (1777-1792): "give beauty & granduer to the pile"

 26. A 1757 map of Maryland before the Plan

-L'Enfant had the eclat to lead the General to believe that it would come before that.
-L'Enfant inspired such confidence despite not being a Marquis or lesser aristocracy.
+The young Frenchman managed to rise without being a marquis or any other shade of nobility.
 He was the son of Pierre Nicholas Lenfant, a government painter specializing in battle scenes and a teacher at the Ecole des Beaux Arts.
 The son studied at the school and was trained to be a painter.
-Nonetheless, he let himself be recruited as a military engineer and was accepted as such in America even by his French colleagues who taught him.(6)
+Nonetheless, he let himself be recruited as a military engineer and was accepted as such in America even by his French colleagues, who then began to teach him how to be one.(3)

 He made an impression as an engineer.
-In 1792, when his knowledge of "water-works" was challenged just after he left the federal capital project, Alexander Hamilton, who had known him for over a decade, retorted: "He is by Trade what is called in France a civil Engineer that is an Artist acquainted with Mechanics generally; particularly in reference to Architecture Aqueducts Canals &c &c including necessarily a knowlege of Hydraulicks.
-This is the mans profession, & from my knowlege of him I rely that he will undertake nothing which he is not able to execute solidly and well."(7)
+In 1792, when his knowledge of "water-works" was challenged, Alexander Hamilton, who had known him for over a decade, retorted: "He is by Trade what is called in France a civil Engineer that is an Artist acquainted with Mechanics generally; particularly in reference to Architecture Aqueducts Canals &c &c including necessarily a knowlege of Hydraulicks.
+This is the mans profession, & from my knowlege of him I rely that he will undertake nothing which he is not able to execute solidly and well."(4)

 In 1783, he designed the diploma and medal for Society of Cincinnati, the fraternal order of American and French officers who served in the war just ending.
 The General sent him to France and he saw that the King on down rose to the occasion.
+As a rule, French officers were not allowed to wear foreign medals.
+Louis XVI bowed to L'Enfant.
 Benjamin Franklin, then in Paris, thought the eagle depicted in the medal looked like a turkey, but only wrote to his wife about that.
-L'Enfant returned to America and remained the only French engineer to continue to offer his services.(8)
+L'Enfant returned to America.
+A flaw found in the medal raised suspicions but the General and his former generals and colonels defended L'Enfant's honor.(5)

 30. Federal Hall